 Do we, like Dracula, turn away from self-reflection when it comes to death and evil?

-Moreover, we can see a moral dimension to this reflection if we consider the memento mori (remember that you have to die) tradition which “is the medieval Latin theory and practice of reflection on mortality, especially as a means of considering the vanity of earthly life and the transient nature of all earthly goods and pursuits.
+Moreover, we can see moral dimensions to this reflection as well.
+The memento mori (remember that you have to die) tradition “is the medieval Latin theory and practice of reflection on mortality, especially as a means of considering the vanity of earthly life and the transient nature of all earthly goods and pursuits.
 It is related to the ars moriendi (“The Art of Dying”) and related literature.
 Memento mori has been an important part of ascetic disciplines as a means of perfecting the character, by cultivating detachment and other virtues, and turning the attention towards the immortality of the soul and the afterlife.”
 (Wikipedia).
 Memento mori art, far from coming out once a year, was integrated into people’s homes and, of course, places of worship.
 It served a cognitive and moral function despite its horror.
 For example, Philippe de Champaigne’s Vanitas (c.
 1671) presents the three essentials for us to contemplate, namely, Life, Death, and Time:

 These works aren’t only instrumental to understanding something.
 They were the means to practicing something and becoming a better person.
 Cultures all around the world have different ways of remembering death and incorporating such memory into their lives.
-I think the art of Halloween and its rich traditions in literature, music, and cinema can serve a similar moral function for us.
 The lives we are so caught up in will not last forever; indeed, they may not last another year, day, or minute.
 Seeing strange images of horror all over the environment for a few weeks can, perhaps, put some things into perspective if we choose to remember death.

 Given this quick instrumental analysis of Halloween as potentially a means to cognitive and moral development, I say, against some efforts underway to the contrary: